 Exposing for the sky allows your camera to capture the beautiful colors in the sky.
 However, your foreground will end up very dark (underexposed).
-That's why you may need to use a GND filter to balance the exposure and capture a long exposure...
+That's why you may need to use a graduated neutral density filter (GND) to balance the exposure and capture a long exposure...

 In any case, you'll need to use a relatively long shutter speed and avoid touching your gear no matter what.